dikkeduif/discord-calendar-bot/README.md

 ## Installation & configuration

-You need to have docker, docker-compose, typescript and nodejs installed
+You need to have docker and docker-compose installed.

 1. Clone the repository
 2. Create your own discord developer app at https://discord.com/developers/applications and get your discord token